bvillasen/blog/astro/_posts/2021-04-05-cholla_cosmological_timing.md

 #### GRAVITY_GPU
 - Paris loads the density (hydro and particles) from the GPU and outputs the potential to the GPU, avoiding copies to the host.
-- The potential boundary buffers are loaded/unloaded on the GPU and copied back to the host for the MPI transfers
+- The potential boundary buffers are loaded/unloaded on the GPU and copied back to the host for the MPI transfers.

 #### GPU_MPI
 - The Hydro data is not copied back and forward to the host.